-“Need help?” he asked stretching out his hand.
+“Need help?”
+Kabir asked stretching out his hand.

-“They asked me to pick up the sweet boxes and bangles and come and now I can’t find my shoes,” he shouted back frowning at the shoe racks that were almost overflowing with shoes of different colours, sizes and styles.
+“They asked me to pick up the sweet boxes and bangles.
+But now I can’t find my shoes,” he shouted back frowning at the shoe racks that were almost overflowing with shoes of different colours, sizes and styles.

 “Are they the beige Mojaris?
 There are so many of them here why did you decide to wear those today!”
 I said scanning through the racks as well.